signalogic/SigSRF_SDK/mediaTest_readme.md

 which could extend the per-channel test time to about 5 minutes.
 Entering -R0 will repeat indefinitely until the 'q' key is pressed - although if you do that you should keep an eye on things, as a massive output .wav file will build up quickly.

-To help analyze audio quality, below is a table showing what is in each channel.
+To help analyze audio quality, below is a table showing what is in each channel, along with sox commands for playing individual channels.

 <a name="coCPUCodecTestMeasurement"></a>
 ### coCPU Codec Test & Measurement